“Dear, why do you keep buying new guitar while you’re having dozens of them?”, my mom said that when I got my Yamaha FG800 Acoustic Guitar.

 “Mom, it’s just like the way I can’t get why you always complain that you’ve nothing to wear while your closet’s full of clothes.”

 Honestly, my mother doesn’t really care about what makes guitars different.
-So this Yamaha FG800 review – one of the best acoustic guitars under $200 for beginners – is not for her.
+So this Yamaha FG800 Review is not for her.

 I’m writing it for you guys, who really want to take a close look at what makes Yamaha FG800 outstanding before buying it.